georgesung/vehicle_detection_hog_svm/README.md

 After downloading the data, I ran `python pickle_data.py` to create 'data.p' in my working directory.
 The pickle file 'data.p' contains numpy arrays representing the vehicle and non-vehicle images.
 For more details please refer to the code in 'pickle_data.py'.

-Below is an example of an image in the "vehicle" class:
+The following is an example of an image in the "vehicle" class:

 ![vehicle](example_images/vehicle.png)

-Below is an example of an image in the "non-vehicle" class:
+The following is an example of an image in the "non-vehicle" class:

 ![non_vehicle](example_images/non_vehicle.png)

 ### Histogram of Oriented Gradients (HOG)